fsharp/fsharp/README.md

 ## Notes

-Uses bootstrapping libraries, tools and f# compiler.
+Uses bootstrapping libraries, tools and F# compiler.
 The `lib/bootstrap/X.0` directories contain mono-built libraries, compiler and tools that can be used to bootstrap a build.
 You can also supply your own via the `--with-bootstrap` option.

-F# original powerpack sources are available from [fsharppowerpack.codeplex.com](http://fsharppowerpack.codeplex.com)
+F# original powerpack sources are available from [fsharppowerpack.codeplex.com](http://fsharppowerpack.codeplex.com).